This first appeared in The Havok Journal on December 15, 2018.

 And then I heard the unmistakable sounds of a movie echoing from someone’s phone from across the bay.
 The words on my phone screen were getting too blurry to really follow, so I said what the hell and braced myself for some human interaction.

-The premise, so much as I can remember thanks to the Wild Turkey, was that two American soldiers are lost in the desert, pinned down behind a broken down wall by an Iraqi sniper.
+The premise, so much as I can remember thanks to Wild Turkey, was that two American soldiers are lost in the desert, pinned down behind a broken-down wall by an Iraqi sniper.
 They’ve both been shot, they’ve no food or water, and, being the desert, it’s freaking hot.

 What follows is what I’m guessing was supposed to be an intense psychological thriller.
 The sniper somehow, improbably, found his way onto their net, and proceeds to taunt Kickass (I cannot remember the character’s name and I refuse to look it up), who was doing his very best Southern bumpkin impression.

 There are no two ways about it: this movie was 90% people talking over a radio.
 Occasionally, bullets pop off.
 Done properly, you can take a situation like that and make one hell of a thriller.
 I mean, seriously.
 There’s a lot that can be done with that premise, and to be fair, the movie didn’t entirely waste it.
 Listening to the sniper and Kickass exchange threats, insults, and stories was occasionally interesting.
 They actually felt like they were building a rapport at points.